frescobaldi/frescobaldi/INSTALL.md

 ...and Frescobaldi will start up.

+It may happen that you can no longer run Frescobaldi if the Python version used to create the virtual environment is no longer present in your system installation.
+In this case you can simply launch this command to repair the installation:

+    pipx reinstall frescobaldi

 ## Developing Frescobaldi

 If you would like to help with the development of Frescobaldi, a Linux platform